Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 access_token can be used to access resource server.

 ### Accessing a resource server
-This scenario not support login.
-Just protect the server by validating the access_token, and if valid, serves the request.
+This scenario doesn't support login, just protect the server by validating the access_token.
+If the access token is valid, the server serves the request.

 **System diagram**: